 This site provides information about getting access to eduroam at SCU.

 Where can I use eduroam?

 You can use eduroam at all SCU campuses and other participating institutions within Australia.
-Eduroam is also available in other countries including New Zealand, Canada, China, Europe, Hong Kong, Japan, Taiwan and the UK.
-That is over 500 sites world wide.
+Eduroam is also available in other countries.
+The Where Can I Eduroam page will take you to all participating countries.

 Keep an eye out for the Eduroam logo, inquire with the institution you are visiting or visit their website to find out if they are a participating institution.

 Coffs Harbour campus and National Marine Science Centre (NMSC)

 - Whole campus

 The Hotel School Sydney; Sydney and Melbourne branch campuses

 - All lab and teaching spaces.

 All SCU Staff and Student accounts are eduroam enabled.
 Before travelling to another institution visit: Getting Started with eduroam.